Note: For general permits not in the NPDES program, use these links:

 - Ohio General Permit for Filling Category 1 and Category 2 Isolated Wetlands

-- General Permit to Install Gravity Sewer Extensions
+- General Permit-to-Install Gravity Sewer Extensions

-- General Permit to Install for Land Application of Hydro-Demolition Wastewater
+- General Permit-to-Install for Land Application of Hydro-Demolition Wastewater

-- Construction Storm Water Discharges from Oil and Gas Linear Transmission Line and Gathering Line Installation
+- Construction Stormwater Discharges from Oil and Gas Linear Transmission Line and Gathering Line Installation

-Whenever a municipality, industry, or other entity wishes to discharge water to a surface water of the State, they must first obtain a permit from the Ohio EPA Division of Surface Water (DSW).
+Whenever a municipality, industry, or other entity wishes to discharge water to a surface water of the State, they must first obtain a permit from Ohio EPA's Division of Surface Water (DSW).
 This permit is called a National Pollutant Discharge Elimination System (NPDES) permit.
 NPDES permits regulate wastewater discharges by limiting the quantities of pollutants to be discharged and imposing monitoring requirements and other conditions.
 The limits and/or requirements in the permit help ensure compliance with Ohio's Water Quality Standards and Federal Regulations, all of which were written to protect public health and the aquatic environment.

 In August of 1992, the U.S. EPA delegated to Ohio EPA the authority to issue general NPDES permits.
 Ohio law regarding general permits (Ohio Revised Code Section 6111.035) was originally written to apply to coal mining and reclamation activities.
-It was revised to expand the scope of general permits to storm water discharges and then, in 1993, to include wastewater discharges with a de minimis impact on the receiving stream.
+It was revised to expand the scope of general permits to stormwater discharges and then, in 1993, to include wastewater discharges with a de minimis impact on the receiving stream.
 Rules addressing the general NPDES permit program are in Ohio Administrative Code Chapter 3745-38.
 DSW is in the process of developing and issuing general permits for a variety of discharges in order to increase efficiency and to help make it easier for various dischargers to obtain an NPDES permit.

 Types of Permits